jbasirico/xFlame/README.md

 http://www.veneersupplies.com/products/Copper-Veneer-Sample-8-x-10.html

-The inside of the frame will have an APA102 Dotstar 144/m LED strip.
+The inside of the frame will have an APA102 Dotstar 144/m LED strip. (~$25/free shipping on aliexpress)

 The inside of the infinity mirror ('back') will be made of mirrored acrylic with 25 holes for an LED strand (WS2801 Neopixel).